-The operation of the Hudson Six follows standard practice in many respects; however, even those accustomed to Hudson products may refresh their memories on some of the details by reading the following paragraphs:
+The operation of the Terraplane follows standard practice in many respects; however, even those accustomed to Hudson products may refresh their memories on some of the details by reading the following paragraphs:

 The clutch is disengaged in the conventional manner by depressing the left foot pedal to release the engine drive from the transmission.
-Automatic clutch control is available and the control button is located as shown in Figure I. When the control button is pushed in, the automatic clutch control becomes operative.
+Automatic Clutch Control is available on all models.
+When so equipped the control button is located as shown in Figure 1, on Custom Models, while on De Luxe Models, which have a manual choke in this position, the clutch control button is located directly below it.
+When the clutch control button is pushed in, the automatic clutch control becomes operative.
 The clutch is then disengaged simply by removing the foot from the accelerator pedal.